Joseph-Hansel/code-challenge-3/README.md

 > If you have not installed JSON Server, run the following code in your terminal (before starting the server with the above code.)

     npm install json-server

+>If you want to install JSON Server in all folders within your device, use the following code.

+    npm install -g json-server

 ## Contributers.